martinthomas/annx-doc/staff.md

 <br />

-You can now send new announcements
+Click on the Send Announcement button and the app will show the screen below where you can send new announcements

 ![send announcement](/assets/img/send_announcement.png)
 <br />
 <br />